EverestAPI/CelesteTAS-EverestInterop/README.md

 - O = Confirm Bind 2
 - N = Journal / Talk Bind 2
 - A = Dash Only Directional Modifier (generally used to manipulate camera with binocular control storage. eg: 15 R,X,ALU)
+- P = Custom Button Press Modifier (used to press inputs added by mods after binding them using the [Set command](Docs/Commands.md#set), e.g. 15 R,X,PA after binding A to a custom input)

 ## Controls
 While in game or in Studio: